 It’s probably not a surprise to you that I recommend robo-investing solutions.
 The “robo” solutions are not only low-cost, but they’re easy to use.
 They also make investing on auto-pilot very easy.

-When you need to remember to take a manual action every week (or even monthly), the chance of it happening drop over time.
-But with an automated platform the action will be performed consistently every single time.
+When you need to remember to take a manual action every week (or even monthly), the chance of it happening drops over time.
+But with an automated platform, the action will be performed consistently every single time.

 5 Investing options to invest small amounts of money